Ziggy9263/ch4t-cli/README.md

 ##### Changelog
 ```
 Version     Updates
+0.2.1       Addressed issue where incoming messages crashed the app.

 0.2.0       Added Login screen with animated image and text box
             Changed the way logging in works to wait for the user input.